man in his 40s doing a beginner workout at home in a living room

 Week 3

-• Move from wall push-ups to incline push-ups (hands on a kitchen counter instead of the wall — slightly more challenging)
+• Move from wall push-ups to incline push-ups (hands on a kitchen counter — same movement, slightly more challenge)

-• Add one more active day — so Monday, Wednesday, Friday, and Saturday
+• Add one more active day — Monday, Wednesday, Friday, and Saturday

 Week 4